dereckrx/dereckrx.github.com/resume.md

 	Computer Science, September 2002 - December 2006

-	* Studied algorithms and data structures using Java and object oriented techniques
+	* Studied algorithms and data structures using Java and object oriented techniques.
 	* Analysis of object oriented design in C such as modularity, inheritance, encapsulation and object simulation.
 	* In depth analysis and comparison of run times for sorting, recursive and iterative algorithms.
 	* Programming language analysis involving fundamental differences, along with syntactic and semantic rules.